haiwen/seafile/README.markdown

 4. File transfer can be resumed.
 5. Support different storage backends on the server side.
 6. Support downloading from multiple block servers for accelerating file transfer.
-7. More user-friendly file conflicts handling similar to Dropbox (Add user's name as suffix to conflicted file).
+7. More user-friendly file conflicts handling (Add user's name as suffix to conflicted file).
 8. Gracefully handles corner cases that user modifies files when auto-sync is running.
 GIT is not designed to work in these cases.

 Build and Run